Skip to main content

 An application for a Pavement Licence must be made to the Council, and the following will be required to be submitted electronically with the application:

-• a completed Application Form
+• a completed Application Form;

-• a site plan showing the location of the premises shown by a red line, so the application site can be clearly identified.
+• a site plan showing the location of the premises shown by a red line, so the application site can be clearly identified;

 • a detailed plan clearly showing the proposed area covered by the licence in relation to the highway, if not to scale, with measurements clearly shown.
 The plan must show the positions and number of the proposed tables and chairs, together with any other items that the applicant wishes to place on the highway.
 The plan shall include clear measurements of, for example, pathway width/length, building width and any other fixed item in the proposed area.
-The Act requires a licence-holder to make reasonable provision for seating where smoking is not permitted, the plan must clearly show the area that is designated as non smoking which will have a 2 metre gap from the smoking permitted area.
+The Act requires a licence-holder to make reasonable provision for seating where smoking is not permitted, the plan must clearly show the area that is designated as non smoking which will have a 2 metre gap from the smoking permitted area;

-• the proposed days of the week on which, and the times of day between which, it is proposed to put furniture on the highway,
+• the proposed days of the week on which, and the times of day between which, it is proposed to put furniture on the highway;

-• the proposed duration of the licence (for e.g. 3 months, 6 months, a year or 30 September 2024);
+• the proposed duration of the licence (for e.g. 3 months, 6 months, a year, or 2 years (the maximum period allowed).
+2024);

 • evidence of the right to occupy the premises (e.g. the lease);